rob-myers/rob-myers.github.io/articles/objective.md

 <aside>

-  The Night Land was written by William Hope Hodgson and published in 1912.
+  _The Night Land_ (1912) was written by William Hope Hodgson, who died in World War I.
-  The Last Redoubt was said to have 1,320 cities and the same number of floors.
+  His _Last Redoubt_ had 1,320 cities and the same number of floors.
-  Keeping the number of cities the same, we reinterpreted the architecture somewhat.
+  Keeping the number of cities the same, we reinterpret its architecture.
-  There are 189 floors, each built from interconnected spaceships.
+  There are 125 + 64 = 189 floors, built from interconnected space vehicles.

 </aside>